MatthewBayfield/heritage_housing_issues/README.md

 * WoodDeckSF: Wood deck area in square feet
 * BsmtExposure: Refers to walkout or garden level walls

-**Expect a statistically significant weak positive correlation between these features and the sale price**.
+**Expect a statistically significant weak positive monotonic correlation between these features and the sale price**.

 ### Validation Methods:
 In general all hypotheses will be validated using correlation tests and Predictive Power Scores(PPS) to test whether the relevant features and target have the expected relationships, and whether these relationships are statistically significant.
 Plots will be used where appropriate to help visualise and also verify any relationships indicated by the tests.